1. Intro

 4.1.
 Install the compiler

-podman, since it doesn’t require a daemon or sudo access.
-But Docker,
+The easiest way to start using Morloc is through containers.
+I recommend using podman, since it doesn’t require a daemon or sudo access.
+But Docker, Singularity, and other container engines are fine as well.

 An image with the morloc executable and batteries included can be retrieved from the GitHub container registry as follows:

-$ podman pull ghcr.io/morloc-project/morloc/morloc-full:0.53.7
+$ podman pull ghcr.io/morloc-project/morloc/morloc-full:0.54.0

-The v0.53.7
+The v0.54.0

-may be replaced with the desired morloc
+may be replaced with the desired Morloc version.

-Now you can enter a shell with a full working installation of morloc
+Now you can enter a shell with a full working installation of Morloc:

 $ podman run --shm-size=4g \